MariaSultanbekova/sentiment_analysis_bot/README.md

 and then embed it all into the chat bot

 --------------------------------------------------------------------------------------------------------------
-## In our project, we will use a model from the transformers library.
-It's called BERT.
+## Now I will briefly talk about the architecture of the neural network that we will use

-Now I will briefly tell you what transformer is and how the BERT model differs.
+This is a model from the transformers library, called BERT

 The transformer itself is a sequence of encoders and decoders, but the encoders here are unusual.